 The title of this article seems obvious; especially in a section titled “Building a Sales Team.”
 Unfortunately, many new companies, or companies that are launching new products, simply are not ready to start selling.
-The product or service offering may work perfectly in the labs or with trial customers, but may still be a long way off from being ready for mere mortal sales reps to begin the arduous sales process.
+The product or service offering may work perfectly in the labs or with trial customers, but may still be a long way off from being ready for “mere mortal” sales reps to begin the arduous sales process.

-With very few exceptions, will prospects be waiting at your door or anxiously awaiting your online offering to suddenly appear?
+With very few exceptions, prospects will not be waiting at your doorstep or anxiously awaiting your online offering to suddenly appear?
 Even if this is the case, how did they find out that your product even existed?
 The actual product is only one small, albeit important, part of your offering.
 The list of other items is quite long and includes pricing, model numbers, specification sheets, list of features and benefits, ordering information, instruction manuals, competitive comparisons, cost justifications, and countless other related material and procedures.
 With the goal of quickly generating revenue, a natural tendency is to start selling as soon as the first product or service offering is available.

-Prospects, once exposed to the “perfect” product as described by the sales rep, may find that they want to purchase the product, but cannot due to its unavailability.
+Prospects, once exposed to the “perfect” product as described by the sales rep, may find that they want to purchase the product, but cannot due to its unavailability or the lack of relevant information regarding its use and implementation.
 Finally, management will become frustrated with the constant demand for support material from the sales reps that is not yet available.
 Invariably, misconceptions will occur with all involved parties.

-The trap that many companies encounter is their single-minded focus on completing the new offering, while postponing all of the related support activities.
+The trap that many companies encounter is their single-minded focus on completing the new offering while postponing all of the related support activities.
 A common excuse is that those items cannot be completed until after the product is finalized.
-The reality is that only minor tweaks will probably be required in support material and plans as the product reaches the finalization stage.
+The reality is that only minor tweaks will probably be required in support material and plans as the product reaches its finalization stage.
 In fact, focusing on those issues could significantly impact the product itself.
-As an example, over twenty years ago, the concept of “design for manufacturing” was embraced as an integral part of quality programs to insure that product designs could be reasonably built.
+As an example, over twenty years ago, the concept of “design for manufacturing” was embraced as an integral part of quality programs to ensure that product designs could be reasonably built.
 These programs were highly successful and have become the accepted norms in virtually all segments.
-Unfortunately, today many companies do not embrace or even think about similar programs that are based on “design for sales.”
+Unfortunately, many companies today do not embrace or even think about similar programs that are based on “design for sales.”
 This situation is most obvious when a company stumbles after its initial success when trying to increase sales.
-Methods that worked on a small scale, such as with a small, hand picked and trained sales force, are no longer applicable to a new or greatly expanded team of direct or indirect sales reps.
+Methods that worked on a small scale, such as with a small, handpicked, and trained sales force, are no longer applicable to a new or greatly expanded team of direct or indirect sales reps.